National Psychiatric Technician Appreciation Day – Aug. 5, 2026

 National Psychiatric Technician Appreciation Day FAQs

-Is a psychiatric technician a nurse?
+What is the difference between a psychiatric technician and a psychiatric nurse?

 How to Observe National Psychiatric Technician Appreciation Day